hneemann/yagi/README.md

    the code has to live in different packages.

 4. [goast](https://github.com/go-goast/goast/)
    uses a similar approach to adress the generics problem.
-So if you like `yagi` you should also take a look to [goast](https://github.com/go-goast/goast/)
+So if you like `yagi` you should also take a look at [goast](https://github.com/go-goast/goast/)

 ###The Idea